Overview

 City of Barrie, Township of Oro-Medonte, Township of Springwater and County of Simcoe: Boundary adjustment

-In response to the City of Barrie’s requested boundary expansion, the parties have engaged in facilitated discussions, with the intent of agreeing upon approaches to enable growth in the broader region.
+In response to the City of Barrie’s requested for a boundary expansion, the parties have engaged in facilitated discussions, with the intent of agreeing upon approaches to enable growth in the broader region.

 Recently completed notable assignments